mistersingh179/sidekik/notes/step_Pending.md

   - add
   - save
   - query entire map & show all data
+- print/cia file/video summary of what you did. (cia stands for contract interaction file)
+  - this is customizable
+  - it shows the transactions with inputs & outputs
+- create the concept of cia file, like json.
+  - it has name of functions, inputs & outputs
+  - it has order
+  - it has feeding
+- allow setting gas base price etc. which is useful when working with production contracts
+- research what flashbots nice to have features can be built

 # bugs
 - display Number should not say Eth, but say 10^18 etc.